 Process Improvement Techniques

-There are several business improvement methodologies that are aimed at helping your organization tackle process issues by analyzing and fixing them.
+Several business improvement methodologies are aimed at helping your organization tackle process issues by analyzing and fixing them.
 Each method suits a different business need.
 Some focus on getting the company culture into the groove for process improvement and some on lean process techniques.
 Commonly followed process improvement techniques are listed below:

 This is part of the Kaizen and Lean methodologies.
 5S stands for sort, straighten, shine, standardize, and sustain.
 This process improvement model brings more consistency and standardization to the process improvement efforts.